Krmsh1n5/NBA_MVP_Predictions/README.md

 ## Acknowledgments

-- NBA data sourced from [data provider/source].
+- NBA data was sourced from [Basketball Reference](https://www.basketball-reference.com/about/glossary.html).
+- Data was scraped from Basketball Reference for analysis purposes.
 - Inspiration from the rich history of MVP winners and their incredible performances.